 - Focus on functionality across your brand aesthetic, from the website to the packaging design

 - Think of a catchy, approachable name

-Upmarket cannabis has continued to grow as a market segment, with brands like Beboe and The Goodship Company coming to define the look and feel of the luxury cannabis aesthetic.
+Upmarket cannabis brands continue to grow as a market segment in 2022, with brands like Beboe and The Goodship Company coming to define the look and feel of the luxury cannabis aesthetic.
 Distinct design elements with a boutique cosmetic feel (plus a few extra dollars on the price tag) typify these brands.

-Beboe is a Cali-based luxury cannabis experience brand created by artist Scott Campbell and tech and fashion executive Clement Kwan.
-Selling everything from vape pens to pastels, Beboe uses baroque-inspired branding with aspects of Campbell’s traditional tattooing background creeping in.
+Beboe is a Cali-based luxury cannabis brand created by artist Scott Campbell and tech and fashion executive Clement Kwan.
+Selling everything from vape pens to pastels, Beboe uses baroque-inspired branded weed with aspects of Campbell’s traditional tattooing background creeping in.